 Here's one of the places we OSP types hang out at during the "Off" season from OSP.
 We're at about 500 feet elevation, right on the campus of Clackamas Community College (CCC) in Oregon City.
 Lots and lots of city lights are in every direction.
 No one would dare to allege that there are ever dark skies here, but it looks and feels like an astronomical place and fills the void.
 The big presence of Haggart's 24 inch scope also makes it feel like a real observatory.
 Finally, the Observatory draws many, many of the public, and it is our pleasure to try to inspire them.
 Personally, for me, I love the way Haggart feels a bit like being on a mountaintop, as it is built atop a 45 foot high tower, which seeks to elevate it above the many tall trees in the vicinity.
+The Rose City Astronomers has an agreement with the college to do most of the maintainance, but recent safety review has apparently limited public openings of the observatory....
 See section at page bottom which will detail how cloudy/rainy it is in Oregon City vs. other locations in the Western U.S.

 |Location||# of clear days per year *||# of cloudy days per year||# of days with .01 inch of rain or more**|

 |Reno, Nevada||158 days||114 days||50 days|

 * The definition of "Clear" as measured by the Weather Service is set against a scale of 10, and any day with 0 to 3 cloudiness is rated as "clear."
 Secondly, of note for Astronomers is the fact that cloudiness is a daytime-only value, and thus does NOT deal with the fact that quite often a sunny Portland afternoon is followed by the formation of "low clouds" within a few hours of sunset, thus nixing out any astronomy!